mojtabaSefidi/LearnerPlusPlus/ReplicationPackage/README.md

 ## Get the Database

-1) Restore the backup of the data into MS Sql Server.
-For each studied project there is a separate database.
+1) Restore the data backup to an MS SQL Server.
+Each studied project has a separate database.
 You can select individual files from the [db backup](https://www.dropbox.com/home/SofiaWL-Databases).
-Note, some files are over 15GB.
+Note that some files are over 15GB.
 2) Copy the [configuration files](config).
 3) Open and modify each configuration file to set the connection string.
 You need to provide the server address along with the credentials.
-The following snippet shows a sample of how connection string should be set.
+The following snippet shows a sample of how the connection string should be set.

 ```json
  {